whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Before offering the grapes, **rinse them thoroughly with running water** as many grape vineyards will rely on pesticides to keep their grapes safe from bugs.
 Then simply remove the grapes from the cluster and feed them as a whole.

-If it's the first time you are giving a grape to your rabbit then it might be a good idea to cut it up in half.
+If you haven't offered your rabbit grapes so far then it might be a good idea to cut it up in half.
 This way it is easier for them to smell and taste the juice.

 Feeding to many grapes at a time could cause digestive problems with your rabbit.
 And in the long run, all that sugar will probably cause other problems like obesity.
 In other words, make sure to **offer grapes in small amounts**.
 As a simple rule of thumb feed **one grape per rabbit per day**.